Courses Offered

 Recommended Audience: This course is best suited for early- to mid-level evaluators that have familiarity of evaluation designs and theoretical approaches.

-TEI 324: Using Research, Program Theory, and Logic Models to Design and Evaluate Programs
+TEI 324: Using Logic Models, Program Theory, Research and ChatGPT to Design and Evaluate Programs

-Description: It is now commonplace to use research, program theory, and logic models in evaluation practice.
+Description: It is now commonplace to use these tools in evaluation practice.
 They are often used to help design effective programs, and other times as a means to explain how a program is understood to contribute to its intended or observed outcomes.
 However, this does not mean that they are always used appropriately or to the best effect.
-At their best, prior research, program theories, and logic models can provide an evidence base to guide action, conceptual clarity, motivate staff, and focus design and evaluations.
+At their best, logic models, program theories, prior research and ChatGPT can help provide an evidence base to guide action, conceptual clarity, motivate staff, and focus design and evaluations.
 At their worst, they can divert time and attention from other critical evaluation activities, provide an invalid or misleading picture of the program, and discourage critical investigation of causal pathways and unintended outcomes.
-This course will focus on developing useful evidence-based program theories and logic models and using them effectively to guide evaluation and avoid some of the most common traps.
-Application exercises are used throughout the course for demonstration of concepts and techniques: (a) as ways to use social science theory and research, program theories and logic models to positive advantage; (b) to formulate and prioritize key evaluation questions; (c) to gather credible and actionable evidence; (d) to understand and communicate ways they are used with negative results; and (e) strategies to avoid traps.
+This course will focus on developing useful evidence-based logic models and program theories and using them effectively to guide evaluation and avoid some of the most common traps.
+Application exercises are used throughout the course for demonstration of concepts and techniques: (a) as ways to use logic models, program theories, theory and research, and ChatGPT to positive advantage; (b) to formulate and prioritize key evaluation questions; (c) to gather credible and actionable evidence; (d) to understand and communicate ways they are used with negative results; and (e) strategies to avoid traps.

-Recommended Audience: Audiences for this course include those who have familiarity and some experience in evaluation practice, and who want to explore using stakeholder and research-informed program theories and logic models to guide the design and evaluation of programs.
+Recommended Audience: Audiences for this course include those who have familiarity and some experience in evaluation practice, and who want to explore using interest holder and research-informed program theories and logic models to guide the design and evaluation of programs.

 TEI 325: Utilization-Focused Evaluation